Waking up early is an ultimate productivity lifehack to create time for what matters most

 We start rationalizing, and the more we rationalize the more chances are we will end up going back to bed.
 Therefore one of your morning rules should be: Don’t rationalize.

-Just follow your routine.
+Just follow your morning ritual.
 There are things you’ve “prescribed” yourself to do from yesterday and all you need is to just follow them on auto-pilot.
 Don’t listen to your internal voices – outrun your thoughts.

 One of my favorite personal development bloggers Leo Babauta wrote at his Zen Habits blog: